felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Commas

 If you have a list of three or more items, add a comma before the last item.
-For instance: I’d like to order a focaccia, a margherita, and a tiramisu.
+For instance: I'd like to order a focaccia, a margherita, and a tiramisu.
 In this list of three items, the comma after the second item is the **Oxford or serial comma**.

 ### Hyphenation